PhilipGriffith/AHPy/README.md

 0.022
 ```

 First, we create a dictionary of pairwise comparisons using the values from the matrix above.
-We then create a Compare object, giving it a unique name and the dictionary we just made (we also change the precision and random index so that the results match those given by Saaty).
-Finally, we print the Compare object's target weights and consistency ratio to see the results of our analysis.
+We then create a Compare object, initializing it with a unique name and the dictionary we just made (we also change the precision and random index so that the results match those given by Saaty).
+Finally, we can print the Compare object's target weights and consistency ratio to see the results of our analysis.
 Brilliant!

 ### Choosing a leader